 Consistent with the findings of AR5, a gradual increase in global mean precipitation is projected over the 21st century with an increase of approximately 2.9% (1.0–5.2%) under SSP1-2.6 and 4.7% (2.3–8.2%) under SSP3-7.0 during 2081–2100 relative to 1995–2014.
-The corresponding increase in annual mean global land precipitation is 3.3% (0–6.6%), in the SSP1-2.6 and 5.8% (0.5–9.6%) in the SSP3-7.0.
-(See also Table 4.3).
+The corresponding increase in annual mean global land precipitation is 3.3% (0–6.6%), in the SSP1-2.6 and 5.8% (0.5–9.6%) in the SSP3-7.0 (Table 4.3).
 CMIP6 models show greater increases in precipitation over land than either globally or over the ocean (high confidence).

 Based on the assessment of CMIP6 models, we conclude that it is very likely that, in the long term, global mean land and global mean ocean precipitation will increase with increasing GSAT.
 Annual mean and global mean precipitation will very likely increase by 1–3% per °C GSAT warming.
 The patterns of precipitation change will exhibit substantial regional differences and seasonal contrast as GSAT increases over the 21st century (high confidence).
-Precipitation will very likely increase over high latitudes and the tropical ocean and likely increase in large parts of the monsoon regions, but likely decrease over the subtropics, including Mediterranean, southern Africa and southwest Australia, in response to GHG-induced warming.
+Precipitation will very likely increase over high latitudes and the tropical ocean and will likely increase in large parts of the monsoon regions.
+However, it is likely to decrease over the subtropics, including Mediterranean, southern Africa and southwest Australia, in response to GHG-induced warming.

 Global Monsoon Precipitation and Circulation